-Competitive Instances, as noted in previous SFAC questionnaires, this remains an imperfect measure.
-Toward this end, the program is developing a new assessment measure we are provisionally calling competitive impact.
-The principal deficiency of the competitive instances rubric is that it represents a small fraction of the amount of time and energy that goes into each "instance."
+Our programs current assessment measure is called competitive impact.
+The principal deficiency of the former competitive instances rubric was that it represented a small fraction of the amount of time and energy that goes into each "instance."
 This not only underestimates the engagement level of Speech & Debate members, it artificially inflates the cost per student of the program by several orders of magnitude.

-The following chart ("Competitive Impact (CIX)") reflects this new measure taken from FY17 data, namely, policy debate competitive instances for 20 students in FY 17, 368 total.
-Competitive Impact includes an estimate of total research and practice per student, and represents a total of 3136 impact hours.
+The following chart ("Competitive Impact (CIX)") reflects this new measure taken from FY18 data, namely, policy debate competitive instances for 15 students in FY 18, 290 total.
+Competitive Impact includes an estimate of total research and practice per student, and represents a total of 2380 impact hours.
 With practice time and research time each estimated at [Debaters (20) per week (2) per academic year(30)], this represents an extremely conservative estimate.
 Many debaters perform that much research (60 hours) during our pre-season preparation sessions, and have performed that much practice (60 hours) before going to our second tournament.
 Indeed, one scholar has estimated that "the level of rigor and intensity of debate research and preparation over the course of a year" is comparable "to the work involved in completion of masters' thesis."

-This also does not include public engagement and debate, mentorship/coaching activities, judging at local high school tournaments, social gatherings, or travel time.
-The total CIX also does not include estimates for Speech or Mock Trial (see below and question five for details on this gap).
+This also does not include public debates, mentorship/coaching activities, judging at local high school tournaments, team meetings, social gatherings, or travel time.
+The total CIX also does not include estimates for other events besides policy debate (see below for details on this gap).